morgan-williams3/FosterCareProject/README.md

 ## Results

+### RQ1: Is there racial/socioeconomic overrepresentation among foster families?

+### RQ2: Is AFCARS representative enough to be used as a training data set?

 ### RQ3: Are states that use placement recommendation models or child-foster parent matching models more likely to take into account children’s wellbeing by placing them in same-race households?